S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/describe-organizational-drivers.md

 Here is an example of a driver framed as a **problem**:

-(current situation) _Information is unstructured, kept in silos and sometimes unrecorded_, (effect) _leading to people working with missing or outdated information_, (relevance) _which results in ineffectiveness and our clients’ needs being unmet_.
+(current situation) _Information is unstructured, kept in silos and sometimes unrecorded_, (effect) _leading to people working with missing or outdated information_, (relevance) _which results in ineffectiveness and our clients' needs being unmet_.

 The same driver framed as an **opportunity**:

-(current situation) _Useful information that can help us build a better understanding of our clients’ needs is distributed throughout the organization_, (anticipated effect) _and figuring out how to record and share it could help us improve our services._
+(current situation) _Useful information that can help us build a better understanding of our clients' needs is distributed throughout the organization_, (anticipated effect) _and figuring out how to record and share it could help us improve our services._

 ## Tips for describing organizational drivers